tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - main targets of recipient immune response against allograft are donor MHC antigens on allogenic tissue
  - recognition of mismatched MHC antigens leads to allograft rejection
  - allorecognition can occur directly and/or indirectly: directly refers to recognition of intact donor MHC molecules on donor cells (APC)s, indirectly refers to presentation of processed antigens by recipient APCs to recipient T cells
+# An increased population of regulatory T cells improves the pathophysiology of placental ischemia in a rat model of preeclampsia
+ - preeclampsia pathology: suppressed Tregs, autoantibodies to Ang II type I receptor
 # A phenotypically and functionally distinct human T<sub>H2</sub> cell subpopulation is associated with allergic disorders
  - allergen-specific type 2 helper T (T<sub>H2</sub>) cells critical in initiating/orchestrating allergic/asthmatic inflammatory response pathways
  - currently lack methodology to identify and differentiate these cells from nonpathogenic T<sub>H2</sub> cell types (otherwise would be able to use them as therapeutic targets and biomarkers)